Awesome-E/awesome-e/README.md

 ## Hi there, I'm Ethan! 👋

 Hey there, I’m Ethan.
 I study computer science at UCI, and I've been building my ideas into projects for nearly a decade.
-My experience ranges from creating internal tools to streamline organizational processes to designing web apps for clients and customers.
+My experience ranges from creating internal tools for streamlining organizational processes to designing web apps for clients and customers.

 **I'm currently involved in...**